MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 **Applies to:  Microsoft R Server 9.1**

 By default, authenticated R Server  users can publish, list, and get any web services.
-Additionally, users can also update and delete the web services they've published.
+Additionally, users can also update and delete the web services they have deployed.

-You can use roles to further control who can publish, update and delete web services in R Server.
+You can use roles to further control who can publish, update, and delete web services in R Server.
 There are several standard roles, each of which has different permissions.
-How users are put assigned to roles depends on what authentication method has been configured for R Server.
-For more on configuring authentication for R Server, read the article, ["Authentication options"](configure-authentication.md).
+How users are put assigned to roles depends on what authentication method is configured for R Server.
+For more on configuring authentication for R Server, read the article, ["Authentication options."](configure-authentication.md)

 >[!IMPORTANT]
->**This is not the same as RBAC in Azure Active Directory.** While the default roles described here-in bear the same names as the roles you can define in Azure, it is not possible to inherit the Azure roles.
+>**These roles are not the same as RBAC in Azure Active Directory.** While the default roles described here-in bear the same names as the roles you can define in Azure, it is not possible to inherit the Azure roles.
 If you want role-based access control over web services, you must set up roles again.

 ## What do I need?